jldbc/jldbc.github.io/_posts/2017-07-27-introducing-pybaseball.md

   </code>
 </pre>

 But wait, there's more!
 Say you're interested in comparing the performances of historic teams.
 That, too, is easy with pybaseball.
-With this package, one can disect the 1927 "Murderers Row" Yankees season with a single line of Python.
+With this package, one can dissect the 1927 "Murderers Row" Yankees season with a single line of Python.

 <pre>
   <code class="python">